-To use the E-mail notification function via secure SMTP server that requires a user authentication, you need to use POP before SMTP and SMTP-AUTH methods.
+To use the E-mail notification function via secure SMTP server that requires user authentication, you need to use POP before SMTP or SMTP-AUTH method.
 These methods prevent an unauthorized user from accessing the mail server.
-You can use Web Based Management (web browser), BRAdmin professional and Web BRAdmin to configure these settings.
+You can use Web Based Management (web browser), BRAdmin professional or Web BRAdmin to configure these settings.